Pin (novel): Plot

 As the children grow up, Ursula becomes sexually promiscuous, earning her a reputation in high school as a slut, while Leon is neurotic about trying to protect her.
 Ursula is popular, and tries to get Leon, who is physically attractive but also weird and unpleasant, to date fellow girls whom she is friends with.
 Leon has little to no interest in dating, dances or other romantic pursuits.
 Ursula becomes pregnant in high school, and confides in Leon about it first.
 Leon believes that she should admit the pregnancy to their parents, which she does, only for her to then be brought into her father's medical office for a traumatic abortion.
 Not understanding the blatant inappropriateness of it, the father asks Leon if he wants to observe the abortion for educational reasons.
 Leon declines, but later comforts Ursula when she returns home.

-Ursula is bothered by Leon's insistence that Pin would have helped her to deal with the underage pregnancy; she has long-since stopped believing that Pin is alive, and she finds the whole thing silly.
+Ursula is bothered by Leon's insistence that Pin would have helped her to deal with the underage pregnancy; she has long since stopped believing that Pin is alive, and she finds the whole thing silly.
 As Leon and Ursula reach adulthood, Leon misses Pin's "lectures"; their father has stopped using ventriloquism since he thinks his children are too old to find it amusing anymore.
-Leon begins to fill in as the ventriloquist for Pin, having lengthy conversations with the mannequin that are all in his own head, really.
+Leon begins to fill in as the ventriloquist for Pin, having lengthy conversations with the mannequin that are all in his own head.

 An accident kills the parents, leaving Leon and Ursula to inherit the mansion and the assets within it.
-This is exciting for the two adult siblings, who relish in finally having independence, but they can't quite figure out what to do with their newfound freedom, remaining isolated as ever.
+This is exciting for the two adult siblings, who relish in finally having independence, but they can't quite figure out what to do with their newfound freedom, remaining as isolated as ever.
 To make matters worse, much to Ursula's disgust, Leon "rescues" Pin and brings him home to live with them, dressing the mannequin up in a wig and a suit, causing it to eerily resemble their late father.
 Ursula keeps the house incessantly clean, a force of habit instilled in her by her mother, but she longs for a social life and wants Leon to get rid of Pin.

 Leon becomes a shut-in and spends most of his time in the house looking after Pin.
 His world becomes increasingly unhinged; at various points throughout the book, he confuses some people for others, sees things that aren't real, and his relationship with Pin becomes much more intense and even violent.
 To Ursula's horror, Leon also begins expressing latent incestuous feelings for her that she does not reciprocate.
 An ambiguous ending implies that she has destroyed Pin, which has psychologically fractured Leon's already unstable mind, leaving himself unclear as to whether or not he himself is Pin.
 Ursula still loves her brother but is tragically aware that he is mentally ill and probably always will be.